galanonym/.vim/readme.md

     = - automatically repair/filter indent on selection
     gv - reselect last visual selection

+Visual Block

+    <C-v> - toggle visual block mode, you can select line downwards
+    $ - select to the end of every line r - replace a character on every selected character c - change text on every selected line
+    A - add text at the ends of selection
+    I - add text at the beginnings of selection

 Indent

     << - indent line one tab to left